The new year will bring higher bills for Las Vegas Valley Water District customers.

 The commissioners also signed off on a direct pass-through of a rate increase approved in September by the Southern Nevada Water Authority, the umbrella agency of the water district.

-Starting in January, the authority will double its monthly commodity charge to 20 cents per 1,000 gallons.
+Starting in January, the authority will double its monthly commodity charge to 20 cents per 1,000 gallons in 2010.
 For the average Las Vegas Valley home, the 10-cent bump will mean roughly one extra dollar a month.

 Taken together, the rate adjustments for next year represent an increase of about 14 percent to the average monthly bill for the median Las Vegas household.

-Launce Rake of the Progressive Leadership Alliance of Nevada, a left-leaning advocacy group, said the district should be targeting the valley’s biggest water gluttons.
-Instead, the rate hike will have the greatest impact on “working families who use water wisely,” he said.
+Launce Rake from the Progressive Leadership Alliance of the Nevada, a left-leaning advocacy group, said the district should be targeting the valley’s biggest water gluttons.
+Instead, the rate hike will have the greatest effect on "working families who use water wisely," he said.

 "It punishes those who do not have the money to let water run down the street," Rake said.